 the shoulder) that distract from one another.

-Our recommendation: 5-Stick Rose-Cut Sapphire Necklace with Tourmaline
+5-Stick Rose-Cut Sapphire Necklace with Tourmaline

 A cowl neck draws attention to itself, and your necklace

 shouldn’t compete with it for attention.
 Choose a necklace that

 lies above the cowl neckline, not on top of it.
 A short and

 simple pendant will look nice and clean.
 But if your cowl neck is

 large or high, you may want to opt for earrings instead of a